 Having said that, a competent user with two pictures, one the subject and the other including the same scene with an X-Rite ColorChecker Passport target included in the frame, will always outperform the results achieved without the availability of a picture including the target.
 So even if used casually and intermittently, the X-Rite ColorChecker Passport might be another tool that the aspiring master photographer could use to obtain better results.
 The price is reasonable in the marketplace for such products, but each individual must decide for themselves if it is value for money for their particular circumstances.

 After training as a cartographic surveyor and then draughtsman, Ian worked in the haulage and manufacturing sectors before retraining to operate a short-run digital-color print studio.
 He spent the larger part of the last century of the previous millennium in the UK and the larger part of the present millennium in the USA, but claims to look younger than that makes him sound.
-Now retired, he lives as an Internet recluse with his wife Beth, whom he met through MyMac, and three unruly rescue dogs, Sammy, Tika, and Gracie.
+Now retired, he lives as an Internet recluse with his wife Beth, whom he met through MyMac, and four unruly rescue dogs, Tika, Sammy, Gracie, and Truffie.